 Science also tells us that there about 150 different genes that may be involved in men that are predisposed to baldness, with different combinations appearing in different men.
 There is a common theme though, with the protein FGF5 appearing on the scene.

-FGF5 is a negative influencer of the hair cycle; stopping growth in its tracks and causing follicle regression.
+FGF5 is a signalling protein in the hair cycle.
+It stops growth in its tracks and causes follicle regression.
 That’s its only role in the body.
 Stopping hair growth.
 Too much FGF5 means more follicles are regressing, more are resting and falling and less are growing, which leads to thinning, and eventually, hair loss, through complete hair cycle disruption.
-To learn more about FGF5 and the signs of hair loss: read on.
+To learn more about FGF5 and the signs of hair loss; read on.

 The Main Signs of Hair Loss in Men

-However, if the hair cycle is disrupted the growth phase becomes short.
+However, if the hair cycle is disrupted the growth phase tends to becomes short.
 If each follicle is growing for less time, a higher proportion will be resting and falling, resulting in thinning, sparse hair.
 Eventually, when hair the hair cycle disruption becomes too advanced, hair loses its ability to regenerate altogether and follicles can die.
-Once they go this far there is no turning back.
+This process is referred to as miniaturization and oncefollicles have gone too far down the miniaturization path there often is no turning back.
 Early intervention is the key.

 If your hair is changing and you’re losing hair at a faster rate than usual, it’s not always noticeable at first.
 Some early signs of hair loss include: